Soft and Fluffy Sourdough English Muffins Recipe

 Shaping:

-Pull the corners of one piece of dough towards the center, flip, and then roll each piece of dough into a round, smooth dough ball.
-Place it onto a prepared sheet pan and gently flatten.
-Repeat until all the Sourdough English Muffins.
+• Cut the dough with a bench scraper or sharp knife into equal pieces.
+Pull the corners of one piece toward the center, flip it, and roll it into a smooth round dough ball.
+Place it on the prepared sheet pan and gently flatten.
+Repeat for all the muffins.

 Second Rise: